risingwavelabs/risingwave-docs/docs/Introduction.md

 Everything you do in RisingWave is via Postgres-compatible SQL.
 You can:

-* Collect and transform data from streams
+* Collect and transform data from streams.
-* Create materialized views for the data that need to be incrementally aggregated
+* Create materialized views for the data that need to be incrementally aggregated.
-* Query for data in RisingWave, including persisted data and data you add or import to RisingWave
+* Query for data in RisingWave, including persisted data and data you add or import to RisingWave.

 ## How does RisingWave work?